rinishukla44-commits/Heart-failure-/README.md

 5. **Summary Cards** – Displaying average age, average cholesterol, and total patients.

 ---
+## Conclusion⚡

+The analysis of the Heart.csv dataset highlights that factors like age, cholesterol, blood pressure, and heart rate play a vital role in predicting heart disease.
+The study shows that data-driven analysis can effectively identify high-risk individuals and support early prevention and diagnosis.
+Promoting healthy lifestyles and regular health monitoring remains essential for reducing the risk of cardiovascular diseases.

 ## 🧩 Tools Used
 - **Microsoft Power BI** – for data visualization